Paul Just

 U-546 2 Jun 1943 24 Apr 1945 3 patrols (284 days)

-Paul Just joined the Kriegsmarine in 1936.
-He went through officer training from April 1936 to Sept 1938.
-In Oct 1938 he was seconded to Luftwaffe, the German air force until Jan 1941.
+Paul Just joined the Kriegsmarine in 1936, and was part of the Olympia Crew.
+He went through officer training from April 1936 to Sept 1938 and was then seconded to the Luftwaffe until Jan 1941, serving as a flight crew Observer in Coastal Command.

 Capture

-Just's boat was lost on 24 April 1945 to depth charges from US destroyers from a Hunter / Killer group that had been alerted of his presence by aircraft.
-26 dead but 33 survived (Niestlé, 1998).
-Kptlt.
-Paul Just was among the survivors.
+U-546 was sunk on 24 April 1945 by depth charges from eight US destroyers from a hunter/killer group vectored in by aircraft.
+26 of her crew died but 33 survived, amongst them Kptlt.
+Just (Niestlé, 1998).

-The ship he sank was the American destroyer escort Frederick C Davis (DE 136) (Rohwer, 1998).
-One of the survivors, LTJG P K Lundeberg, often visited Paul Just after the war.
+The ship he sank was the American destroyer Frederick C Davis (DE 136) (Rohwer, 1998).
+One of the survivors, former Lt (jg) P K Lundeberg, visited Paul Just after the war on a number of occasions.

 Sources